 Search strategy A search strategy was developed in collaboration with an academic librarian.
 The following databases were searched: Medline (PudMed), Embase, CINAHL, PsycINFO (Proquest and Ovid), Web of Science, and Scopus.
-The search was conducted on May 6, 2024, using the following search strategy:
+The search was conducted on May 6, 2024 and updated on April 15, 2025 using the following search strategy:

-1. newborn OR new-born OR neonate OR infant OR baby OR babies OR preterm OR pre-term OR prematurity OR premature OR "full term" OR "fullterm" AND

-2. pain OR nociceptive OR stress OR distress OR noxious AND
+newborn\ OR new-born\ OR neonate\ OR infant\ OR baby OR babies OR preterm OR pre-term OR prematurity OR premature OR "full term" OR "full-term" AND pain\ OR nociceptive OR stress\ OR distress\ OR noxious\ AND

-3. "heart rate variability" OR "heart-rate variability" OR HRV OR "respiratory sinus arrhythmia" OR RSA OR "vagal tone" OR "vagal withdrawal" OR "vagal regulation" OR "vagal reactivity" OR "NIPE" OR "Newborn Infant Parasympathetic Evaluation" OR "Newborn and Infant Parasympathetic Evaluation" OR "Newborn and Infant Parasympathetic Evaluation" OR "Interbeat interval" OR "interbeat interval".
+"heart rate variability" OR "heart-rate variability" OR HRV OR "respiratory sinus arrhythmia" OR RSA OR "vagal tone" OR "vagal withdrawal" OR "vagal regulation" OR "vagal reactivity" OR "NIPE" OR "Newborn Infant Parasympathetic Evaluation" OR "Newborn and Infant Parasympathetic Evaluation" OR "interbeat interval\" OR "inter-beat interval\" OR IBI OR "beat-to-beat interval\".

 Participant or population The review will focus on all preterm and full-term newborns in the first month of life.
-Newborns exposed to additional risk factors alongside prematurity (e.g., brain injury, infection) will also be considered given the high incidence of comorbid clinical vulnerabilities in this population.
+Newborns exposed to additional risk factors alongside prematurity (e.g., brain injury) will not be considered given the confounding influence of these variables on HRV activity.

-Intervention All preterm and full-term newborn samples undergoing an acute painful (e.g., heel lance) procedure will be included.
+Intervention All preterm and full-term newborn samples undergoing an acute skin-breaking procedures (e.g., heel lance, venipuncture, injection) will be included.
 For RCTs investigating the effects of an intervention on newborns' acute HRV responses which is outside the scope of the current review, only the participants included in the control/standard care group will be considered.